2011–2013 Russian protests: 17–18 December 2011

 On 17 December another meeting was held at Bolotnaya Square in Moscow against the election fraud.
-The rally was organized by Yabloko but members of other political parties participated as well.
+The rally was organised by Yabloko but members of other political parties participated as well.
 Among the speakers were Grigory Yavlinsky and Sergey Mitrokhin from Yabloko and Vladimir Ryzhkov from the People's Freedom Party.
 The Moscow Police claimed there were 1500 demonstrators but eyewitnesses claimed there were up to 5000 people at the peak of the demonstration.
 In any case, the turnout was far below that of the multi-party rally of 10 December.